pyodide/pyodide/docs/development/new-packages.md

 whether the `requirements` section of the `meta.yaml` file needs to be updated for updated dependencies.

-Upgrading a package's version may lead to new buid issues that need to be resolved (see above) and any patches need to be checked and potentially migrated (see below).
+Upgrading a package's version may lead to new build issues that need to be resolved (see above) and any patches need to be checked and potentially migrated (see below).

 ### Migrating Patches